 By 2050, it is forecast that 66% of people globally will live in cities, compared with 54% now.
 This is likely to mean more people will be leading busy lives with less time for sit-down meals – creating increased demand for convenient and satisfying solutions that can be eaten on the go.

+However, the most widespread convenient food and beverages are not necessarily the healthiest options.
 It is estimated that snacks currently provide nearly a quarter of our daily energy intake, and 42% of our daily sugar intake – but a low percentage of the key nutrients we need.
-High sugar snacks also tend to be less satiating, resulting in constant hunger cravings.
-Arla Foods Ingredients’ Health to-Go concept addresses this problem by offering an alternative to the many unhealthy snacks on offer, which can contribute to excess energy intake, leading to obesity and diseases such as type 2 diabetes.
+Unhealthy snacks can contribute to excess energy intake, leading to obesity and diseases such as type 2 diabetes.

 Revenues for Conveniences Stores and Forecourt Retailers Globally, Euromonitor International